 "I want to see more homes and fewer hovels, more men and fewer dudes.
-I want to see more much want to see dudes.
-I want to see more women with moral courage to brave the odium of being old odium of being than the courage to brave the odium of being old maids rather than the pitiful weakness to be-come loveless wives.
-I want to see more moth-ers who would rather be queens of their homes than the favorites of fashionable circles; women who would rath-er have the love of their husbands than the inso-lent admiration of the whole he-world - women who do not know too who do not know too much at 15 and too little at 50."-Brann, the Iconoclast.
+I want to see more women with moral more women with moral courage to brave the odium of being old maids rather than the pitiful weakness to be-come loveless wives.
+I want to see more moth-ers who would rather be uncens of their homes ers who would rather be queens of their homes than the favorites of fashionable circles; women who would rath-er have the love of their husbands than the inso-lent admiration of the whole he-world - women who do not know too much at 15 and too little at 50."-Brann, the Icon-oclast. oclast.